 State Unit on Aging (SUA) or Lieutenant Governor's Office on Aging (LGOA): The State Unit on Aging (SUA) was established to study, plan, promote, and coordinate a statewide program to meet the present and future needs of aging citizens.
 The Lieutenant Governor's Office on Aging (LGOA) is designated as the SUA for South Carolina to administer Older Americans Act (OAA) funds and OAA programs.
-The Constitution of South Carolina dictates how the Lieutenant Governor fulfills his/her duties, and State Code Section 43-21-40 authorizes the State Unit on Aging to be housed in the Lieutenant Governor's Office and to administer all Federal programs relating to aging that are not the specific responsibilities of another State agency under the provisions of Federal or State law.
+The Constitution of South Carolina dictates how the Lieutenant Governor fulfills his/her duties, and State Code Section 43-21-40 authorizes the SUA to be housed in the Lieutenant Governor's Office and to administer all federal programs relating to aging that are not the specific responsibilities of another state agency under the provisions of federal or state law.

-Statutory Functions: Statutory functions of the Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) are those functions that must be performed in a consistent manner throughout the planning and service area.
-These services are Information and Referral/Assistance, outreach, advocacy, program development, coordination, and individual needs assessment.
+Statutory Functions: Statutory functions of the Planning Service Area (PSA) are those functions that must be performed in a consistent manner throughout the planning and service area.
+These services are information and referral/assistance, outreach, advocacy, program development, coordination, and individual needs assessment.

-Subgrantee: A designated AAA/ADRC receiving funding from the LGOA.
-(The LGOA is a grantee of the AoA; the AAA/ADRC is a subgrantee of the LGOA; and the provider/contractor receives its funding from the AAA/ADRC.)
+Subgrantee: A designated PSA receiving funding from the LGOA.
+(The LGOA is a grantee of the AoA; the PSA is a subgrantee of the LGOA; and the provider/contractor receives its funding from the PSA.)